Columbus Crew deal star midfielder Lucas Zelarayán to Saudi Pro League team

 "This transfer is beneficial for both the Crew and the player, and it provides us with additional resources and opportunities as we approach the close of the secondary (transfer) window and plan for the future as we look to remain consistently competitive," Bezbatchenko said.

-Zelarayán, who was a Designated Player for the Crew, is a two-time Major League Soccer All Star (2021, 2023).
+Zelarayán, who was a Designated Player for the Crew, is a two-time MLS All Star (2021, 2023).
 He represents Armenia internationally.

-Columbus Crew deal star midfielder Lucas Zelarayán to Saudi Pro League team

-COLUMBUS, Ohio — The Columbus Crew on Monday announced the permanent transfer of star midfielder Lucas Zelarayán to Al Fateh of the Saudi Pro League for an undisclosed transfer fee.